 Brands & Sponsors

-I hope that you can all find beauty in yourselves just as you are.
-I will continue to support those who live and practice a healthy lifestyle.
+Here’s to hoping that you can all find beauty in yourselves just as you are.
 I will always be here to help others who struggle with body image.
-I can’t wait for the next step of my journey.
+Honestly, I can’t wait for the next step of my journey.

-My book will hopefully be done before summer ends, so you can learn how to love your body at any stage, whether you workout or not and no matter what size jeans you wear.
+My book changed my view on my body, and I hope you can learn how to love your body at any stage, whether you workout or not and no matter what size jeans you wear.
 All bodies are beautiful.